Lesson 2: Schema Objects

 MODIFY COLUMN col8 VARCHAR(10);

-Basic syntax example for ALTER TABLE
+Basic syntax example for ALTER TABLE statement

 Temporal Tables